fluttercandies/flutter_photo_manager/README.md

 ##### Kotlin, Gradle, AGP

-Starting from 1.2.7, We're shipping this plugin with **Kotlin `1.5.21`** and **Android Gradle Plugin `4.1.0`**.
+Starting from 1.2.7, We ship this plugin with
+**Kotlin `1.5.21`** and **Android Gradle Plugin `4.1.0`**.
-If your projects use a lower version of Kotlin/Gradle Wrapper/AGP, please upgrade them to a newer version.
+If your projects use a lower version of Kotlin/Gradle/AGP, please upgrade them to a newer version.

 More specifically:
-- Upgrade your Gradle version (the one in `gradle-wrapper.properties`) to `6.8.3` or the latest version but lower than `7.0.0`.
+- Upgrade your Gradle version (`gradle-wrapper.properties`)
+  to `6.8.3` or the latest version but lower than `7.0.0`.
-- Upgrade your Kotlin version (`ext.kotlin_version`) to `1.4.32` or the latest version.
+- Upgrade your Kotlin version (`ext.kotlin_version`)
+  to `1.4.32` or the latest version.

 ##### Glide

 The plugin use [Glide][] to create thumbnail bytes for Android.

-If you found some warning logs with Glide appearing, then the main project needs an implementation of `AppGlideModule`.
+If you found some warning logs with Glide appearing, it means the main project needs an implementation of `AppGlideModule`.
 See [Generated API][] for the implementation.

 #### iOS config preparation